Pieces on the board instead of cards in your sleeve

 It is probably worth mentioning that many funny moments happen when someone fails at something.
 Everyone laughs at one of the characters so it is probably worth being ready to remind yourself that your character isn't you.

 While I have these guidelines, I also remember that they aren't something that can be enforced as a rule - it would get too complicated and they aren't specific enough.
-Also, I wouldn't straight up read this to the players, but rather keep in mind that this is what my previous experiences thought me.

 World of D&D